can-er/azure-vm-templates/README.md

 > Note : The script has been tested with the above versions but doesn't exclude other versions of these.

-The VMs will be created according the given specs in ```variables.tfvars``` file.
+The VMs will be created according the given specs in ```examples.tfvars``` file.
 These specs include the following variables:
 ```
 # Username & Password settings
 vm_username                 = "username"